alizadina/mediumish/_posts/2024-08-02-kafka-on-kubernetes.md

 ---

 # Introduction
-Organizations that run their business applications on Kubernetes expect the same from Kafka and plan to work through the design and deployment of Kafka to run along with their applications.
-This post goes into the internals of the challenges in doing so, the options to overcome them by building on the options that many companies are using to achieve the outcome.

-# Overall Structure
-This blogpost gently introduces the various systems that need to be tied together, lists out a few internals that are key in making them work together and finally lists out the options that are widely available to run Kafka on Kubernetes.

-# What is a Container?
-Containers allow us to build an application once and run it anywhere with a compatible container engine.
-The most popular container engines are: Docker (released in 2013), containerd, CRI-O, Podman, rkt (Rocket), and LXC/LXD (Linux Containers) with LXD being the system container manager.
-Containers are isolated from one another and contain their own software, libraries and configuration files.
-They share the services of the Operating System they are running on and therefore use fewer resources when compared to virtual machines.
-A microservice (typically stateless so that they can be easily added/removed) can be modeled as a set of containers running together behind a load balancer to serve a specific purpose (like order management).
-Software that is not natively built for to be run in a container can be containerized (like Kafka).

-# Brief introduction to Kubernetes
-Kubernetes (or K8S) is an open source orchestrator for deploying containerized applications.
+Kubernetes (or K8S) is an open source system for automating deployment, scaling and management of containerized applications.
 It was originally developed by Google, inspired from their experience of deploying scalable, reliable systems in containers via application-oriented APIs.
 Since its introduction in 2014, Kubernetes has grown to be one of the largest and most popular open source projects in the world.
 It has become the standard API for building cloud native applications, present in nearly every public cloud.

-Kubernetes was built to be extensible which gives people the ability to augment the clusters, develop extensions and to build new patterns of managing systems like the Operator pattern.
+Apache Kafka is a distributed streaming platform that is used as a backbone for an organization's data infrastructure.
+So, organizations that build, deploy, manage/operate cloud native applications look at running Kafka on K8S to take advantage of everything that K8S offers (scaling, recovery from failures, optimal use of resources).

-# Brief introduction to Kafka and some Key Characteristics
+# Key Characteristics of Kafka
-Apache Kafka (released in 2011) is a distributed commit log that helps customers to build a backbone for data that is high throughput and provides low latency.
-It consists of multiple brokers (or nodes) responsible for one/more partitions of a Topic (a construct which is used by publishers to send messages to and for consumers to read messages from).
-Zookeeper (deprecated in version Kafka 3.5 and removed in Kafka 4.0 and replaced by KRaft) was responsible for leader elections, membership, service state, configuration data, ACLs and quotas.
-It comes with an ecosystem consisting of:
-- Kafka Connect that provides components to bring data from outside Kafka (like databases) and to send data to outside Kafka (e.g., another database or a data store),
-- Kafka Streams to develop streaming applications.
-- Schema Registry that helps define and enforce schema for the messages that are published and consumed to/from a Kafka Topic.

-Here's the architecture diagram:
+Based on the release timeline (Zookeeper 3.0 released in 2008, Kafka released in 2011, Docker in 2013 and Kubernetes in 2014), Kafka (and in turn Zookeeper) predate native container based applications.
+So, they fall into the category of applications that are containerized though they were not built to be run in containers.
+Also, we need to make them Stateful (brokers store data into files and cache the data in the filessytem cache), have the producers/consumers know the existence of brokers, have the ability for each broker to connect to others, and be able to recover back after a pod goes down (a pod in Kubernetes consists of one/more containers that work together to offer a set of features.
+One design option is to containerize Kafka/Zookeeper and build each one into a pod which can then be handled by Kubernetes).

 <div id="kafka" class="mermaid">
 flowchart TD